dhowe/dialogic/README.md

 In the C# example below, a _ChatParser_ reads in a number of chat descriptions from a plain-text file and compiles them into a list of _Chat_ objects, which are passed to the _ChatRuntime_.

 The application calls the runtime's Update() function each frame, passing the current world-state (a dictionary of key-value pairs) and any event that occurred during that frame.
-If an Dialogic event occurs during the frame it is returned from the Update function:
+If an Dialogic event occurs during the frame it is returned from the Update function.
 ````C#

  public RealtimeGame()